 Regardless of the particular song, the fountains are breathtaking and always choreographed perfectly.
 It’s easy to see why there are always crowds lined up to catch the all afternoon and into the night.
 It’s also one of the few, free, fun things to do with kids on the Las Vegas Strip.

 Scheduled Times and Hours For the Bellagio Fountains Water Show

-Please keep in mind that although I update this regularly, these are subject to change, and that the shows will be cancelled when there are high winds in the area.
+Please keep in mind that although I update this monthly, these are subject to change, and that the shows will be cancelled when there are high winds in the area.